welshk91/FinanceApp/README.md

 Notes to Self
 -------------
 * Need more spinners, less typing
 * What should happen when a user clicks on a search result?
+Advance Transaction View?
 * Link a contact (own table?)
 * Possibly a payee field, own table.
 Can avoid if description is dropdown.